mario-guerra/mario-guerra.github.io/content/blog/2025-08-03-building-the-future-of-loan-origination-with-multi-agent-ai-architecture/index.md

 - Led developer tools and platforms from concept to enterprise adoption
 - Architected RAG-powered systems for complex enterprise workflows

-The architecture balances innovation with pragmatism, ensuring that cutting-edge AI capabilities are deployed within robust, enterprise-grade infrastructure that meets the demanding requirements of financial services.
+The architecture is a proof-of-concept that balances innovation with pragmatism, ensuring that cutting-edge AI capabilities are deployed within robust, enterprise-grade infrastructure that meets the demanding requirements of financial services.
+The financial estimates and timelines however, are not based on real world data.
+They are offered purely as examples to help illustrate the concepts presented in this architecture specification.

 **Want to discuss this architecture or explore implementation for your organization?** I'd welcome the opportunity to dive deeper into how this approach could be adapted to your use case while ensuring regulatory compliance and operational excellence.

----

-*This post represents original architecture work by Mario Guerra, combining production AI experience with financial services domain knowledge.
-While this is meant to be a proof-of-concept, the technical specifications and implementation details are based on real-world deployment patterns and enterprise-grade requirements, or at least those that are publicly available.
-The actual costs and benefits will vary based on specific implementation choices and organizational contexts, and therefore the numbers presented here are conjecture based on available public data and not meant to represent specific outcomes in any given scenario.*
+Feel free to [contact me directly](https://marioguerra.xyz/contact).

 ---

 ## Table of Contents